-My research covers areas including: Classical/Marxian political economy; computational simulation methods; agent-based computational modeling; exploitation theory, particularly the relationship between exploitation and income and wealth inequality; the history of economic thought; and macroeconomics with a focus on growth, distribution, and climate change.
+My research covers areas including: Classical/Marxian political economy; computational simulation methods and agent-based computational modeling, as well as computational social science, more broadly; exploitation theory, particularly the relationship between exploitation and income and wealth inequality; the history of economic thought; and macroeconomics with a focus on growth, distribution, and climate change.

 The general focus of my work in Classical/Marxian political economy is on themes in value theory and theories of exploitation and class, with a particular interest in the application of computational simulation methods to these topics.
 I am currently collaborating with Roberto Veneziani and Naoki Yoshihara on a project employing a computational simulation approach to study the dynamics of exploitation and class, as well as income and wealth inequality, in accumulating economies.